-Though Khartoum International Airport doesn't get high marks for its facilities, it's still one of the busiest in Africa, seeing 3.1 million passengers in 2016.
+Though Khartoum International Airport doesn't get high marks for its facilities, it's still one of the busiest in Africa, seeing 3.5 million passengers in 2017.
 A new facility that can handle a greater capacity is under construction 25 miles outside of Khartoum.
 For the time being, however, Sudan Airways has its hub at the current airport, flying to destinations around Africa and the Middle East.
 Most of the airlines that serve this airport are also based in Africa and the Middle East.
-Passengers report that the airport is outdated and dirty—problems that will hopefully be remedied with the opening of the new airport.
-(The date is still TBD.)
+Passengers report that the airport is outdated and dirty—problems that will hopefully be remedied with the opening of the new airport in 2022.

 Tanzania: Julius Nyerere International Airport (DAR)

 - Location of the Airport: 8 miles southwest of Dar es Salaam